Back to all blogs

 The Impact of Weight Loss on Thyroid Requirements

-• A racing heart or palpitations.
+• Racing heart or palpitations.

 • Feeling unusually hot or sweaty.